averias/redis-time-series/README.md

 A sample represents the new value to be added where:
 - `key`: is the time-series and
 - `value`: the value to add
-- `timestamp`: (optional) if it's provided must be a valid timestamp and no older than last one added.
-If it's omitted, it will store a string value `*`, which represents a current timestamp in redis server
+- `timestamp`: (optional) if it's provided, must be a valid timestamp and no older than the last one added.
+If it's omitted, it will store a string value `*`, which represents a current timestamp in Redis server

 `Sample(key: string, value: number, timestamp?: number)`